Butte Air Quality Study Sensor Data

 The Butte air monitoring site is a maximum impact site that measures particulate matter (PM) and is required by the Environmental Protection Agency (EPA).
 In order to move the site, a similar location must be identified.
 Then data will be collected at both the old and new locations to allow for comparison and to help to maintain the long-term data record and trends.

-DEC has deployed low cost MetOne Neighborhood Monitors around the current site location to find areas of equivalent impact.
-They will collect data from November 2020 to March 2021.
+DEC deployed low cost MetOne Neighborhood Monitors around the current site location to find areas of equivalent impact.
+They collected data from November 2020 to March 2021.

 Once an area of equivalent impact has been identified, a site will be selected within that area that can house the new monitoring station.
 The new site will be set-up in summer/ fall of 2021 and data will be collected there and at the current site for a minimum of 1 year.
 After obtaining the necessary approvals from EPA, the current site can be shut down and the new Butte site will operate as the official site.